-MVN 2019.1 (Beta) introduces a new feature called Wireless OBR.
-This feature makes it possible to setup multiple Bodypacks for On Body Recording through your wireless connection.
+From MVN 2019.1 and up, a new feature is added called Remote On Body Recording (ROBR).
+This feature makes it possible to setup and activate multiple Bodypacks for On Body Recording through a wireless connection.
 It also timesyncs the data between all the selected Bodypacks.

-You can find the Wireless OBR feature in MVN under OBR > Wireless OBR.
+You can find the ROBR feature in MVN under OBR > Remote OBR.
 This will bring up the Bodypack Configuration window (see image below)

 You can add bodypacks by connecting them to your wireless connection (e.g. access point).